-With Tagboard's graphics engine, you unlock complete control to build customized graphics that match the look and feel of your production, plus the ability to edit and produce with those graphics on the fly.
+With Tagboard's graphics engine, you unlock complete control to build customized Graphic Templates that match the look and feel of your production, plus the ability to edit and produce with those Graphics on the fly.

 The first step is to build a template.
-Begin by navigating to the graphics tab on the left side of your Tagboard account dashboard.
+Begin by navigating to the 'Graphic Templates' tab on the left side of your Tagboard account dashboard.
 Here you can click create new graphic, or edit/duplicate/delete a graphic template that was previously created.

 Click create new template.
-You can choose to begin with a pre-built option, or start from scratch.
+You can choose 'Create from Scratch' or begin with a pre-built option.

 Let's click into the template builder and take a look around.

 After you create a template, the best place to start is in the top left corner of the builder where you can title your template.
 This is important so it's easy to identify which template you're selecting when adding the graphic to a production in Tagboard Producer.

 After you title your template, work your way down the left side of the builder until you get to canvas settings.
 Before you start building it's important to have the canvas match the pixel width/height of the screen you're going to display your graphic on.
 The default is 1920X1080 (standard TV screen ratio).

 Safe Area: You can check the box to display a safe area on your canvas.
 This will help visualize areas on the screen you want your graphic to avoid.
 You can adjust width and height by percentage between 0-100%.

 Now that your template has a title and the canvas is set, let's start building.
 You will build your template by adding different layers: text, image and shape.
 As you click to add layers, you will see them automatically appear in your canvas.
 You can simply drag and drop individual layers to reposition them.

 Each layer will have its own robust list of customizations that appear on the right side of the builder when the layer is selected and highlighted.
 To learn more about the layer customization options, click the layer you want to know more about below: